hadibavili/sample-nestjs-graphql-typescript/README.md

 # nestjs-graphql-typescript

-Simple Graphql example with Node.js using Express (Nestjs) and Apollo in TypeScript
+Simple Graphql example with Node.js using Express (Nestjs), Apollo and Mongoose in TypeScript

 ## Technologies Used
 `GraphQL`,`Nest.js`,`Mongoose`,`typescript`,`Apollo-server`